'Always be kind;' Group spots woman eating alone, asks to join her for dinner

 OXFORD, AL - A young man's selfless gesture at a restaurant will restore your faith in humanity.

-Jamario Howard posted to to Facebook after meeting a woman who'd been sitting alone at Brad's BBQ in Alabama.
+Jamario Howard posted to Facebook after meeting a woman who'd been sitting alone at Brad's BBQ in Alabama.

 "My exact thoughts were, 'Dang, I'd hate to have to eat alone,'" he wrote.